 These two alignments have one thing in common – Evil!
 They are both selfish, cruel and completely out for themselves.

 Where they differ is that a Neutral Evil character will do whatever they can to get what they want.
 They will play along with the rules, make friends and act like a law-abiding citizen to further their own Evil agenda.
-Just as easily, Neutral Evil characters will lie, cheat, steal and murder innocents to get what they want.
+Just as easily, Neutral Evil characters will mislead, break promises, and harm innocents to get what they want.

 Neutral Evil characters don’t break law and order because they have an agenda to change the system.
 They don’t care how society is structured, they are simply doing it to spread Evil in the world.
 However, they are more likely to commit Evil acts when there is very little chance of them getting caught!
 They aren’t stupid.

 A Chaotic Evil character, on the other hand, despises law in all its forms.
 They will take pleasure in disrupting law and order for the sake of spreading chaos.
-They also don’t go on constant bloodthirsty rampages, that would get them arrested pretty quickly.
+They also don’t go on constant rampages, that would get them locked up pretty quickly.
 But they are more likely to act on impulse and do what they want because self-control restricts their freedom.

 Delve into the details of Neutral Evil in my article.